hyperhq/docs.hyper.sh-hyper/GettingStarted/launch_the_first_container.md

 ### 5. Test
 - Open your browser
 - Enter `http://211.98.26.201/`
-- You should be able to see the default homepage of nginx
+- You should be able to see the default homepage of Nginx

 ### 6. Access the container
 You can remotely access the container using the following command:

 	$ hyper exec myweb /bin/sh